aspiers/mysqldiff/README.md

-# **This project is currently unmaintained!**

-Please see https://github.com/aspiers/mysqldiff/issues/14 for more information.

-**You may want to consider using [the official upstream utility](https://dev.mysql.com/doc/mysql-utilities/1.6/en/mysqldiff.html) with the same name.**

 MySQL-Diff
 ==========

-MySQL-Diff is suite of Perl modules and accompanying CLI script `mysqldiff` for comparing the schema (table structures) of two MySQL databases.
+MySQL-Diff is a suite of Perl modules and accompanying CLI script `mysqldiff` for comparing the schemas of two MySQL/MariaDB databases.

 Prerequisites
 -------------

-This suite requires Perl 5.006 or higher.
+This suite requires Perl 5.006 or higher and a MySQL compatible suite of client utilities (mysql and mysqldump).

 Availability
 ------------